JPLOpenSource/fprime-sw-Rel1.0/zmq-radio/docs/sdd.md

 1 | All input handlers shall drop incoming messages while in `ZMQ_RADIO_DISCONNECTED`. |
 2 | The 'Zmq::ZmqRadio::groundSubscriptionListener' shall be idle while in `ZMQ_RADIO_DISCONNECTED`. |
 3 | All ZMQ resources shall be released upon transitioning from `ZMQ_RADIO_CONNECTED` to `ZMQ_RADIO_DISCONNECTED`. |
-4 | The 'Zmq::ZmqRadio' component shall transition to `ZMQ_RADIO_DISCONNECTED` state if any ZMQ is experienced. |
+4 | The 'Zmq::ZmqRadio' component shall transition to `ZMQ_RADIO_DISCONNECTED` state if any ZMQ error is experienced. |
+5 | `Zmq::ZmqRadio::reconnect_internalInterfaceHandler` shall be called if an ZMQ error is experienced. |

 5 | ZMQ shall be configured with the options below. |

 ZMQ Option | Description | ZmqRadio Value